‘You don’t love me,’ she said, her head popping in through the gap in the curtain, startling me.

 ‘You are nuts,’ I said.
 ‘What is your point?
 Do women not deserve to be written about, or what?

-I waited for her to calm down.
-‘I’m glad we are on the same page as far as that goes,’ I said, imagining myself as a slave.
+I looked at her for a couple of seconds, imagining myself as a slave.
+‘I’m glad we are on the same page as far as that goes,’ I said.
 ‘So, what the hell is the problem, then?’

 ‘The problem, my love, is that the women you write about – they are all other women.’